-Financial Responsibilities: The cost of the surgery involves payment for multiple services provided.
-The sum includes fees charged by your surgeon, the anaesthetist, and hospital charges.
+Financial responsibilities: The cost of the surgery involves payment for multiple services provided.
+The sum includes fees charged by your surgeon, the consultant anaesthetist, and hospital charges.

-Certain procedures are undertaken with the expressed understanding that a second operation may be required at a second point in the future dependent on the recovery from the initial procedure (for example the possibility of additional volume being required in the breast).
+Certain procedures are undertaken with the expressed understanding that a second operation may be required at a second point in the future dependent on the recovery from the initial procedure (for example the necessity of excess skin resection following a vertical scar breast reduction procedure).
 Such procedures are not included within the original fee and are acknowledged to be your responsibility.